PlanetHopf/LARS/README.md

 # Want to Contribute?

-If you would like to contribute to this project please email
+If you would like to contribute to this project please submit a pull request as a branch and we will review it for consideration.